shorepine/alles/getting-started.md

 alles.send(osc=0,vel=1,note=50,wave=alles.PARTIALS,patch=6,ratio=0.2) # ratio slows down the partial playback
 ```

+There are 17 presets stored in each speaker, so `patch` can be between 0 and 16.

 Our partial breakpoint analyzer also emits "noise-excited bandwidth enhancement", which means it tries to emulate tones that are hard to generate with sine waves alone by modulating the amplitude of a sine wave with a filtered noise signal.
 You can try that out on the patches by adding `feedback`, like so:

 ```python